-Integrate necessary tools with Testsigma to bring all your testing resources together to achieve continuous testing.
-We integrate some of your favourite tools like Slack, JIRA, GitHub, Jenkins, BrowserStack, Sauce Labs.
+Integrate necessary tools with Testsigma to bring all your testing resources together for continuous testing.
+We integrate some of your favorite tools like Slack, JIRA, GitHub, Jenkins, BrowserStack, and Sauce Labs.

 7 – It’s a Complete Test Automation Ecosystem

-Test Plan – All you need for better test planning like multiple Projects, Applications, Versions, and Requirements.
-Testsigma also allows you to create your own artifacts like Requirement Categories, Test Case Types and Test Case Priorities.
+- Test Plan – All you need for better test planning like multiple Projects, Applications, Versions, and Requirements.
+Testsigma also allows you to create artifacts like Requirement Categories, Test Case Types, and Test Case Priorities.

-Analytics – Take a look productivity trend, test development progress and user activity.
+- Analytics – Look at productivity trends, test development progress, and user activity.
 Take proactive actions to increase resource utilization and productivity, if required.